 Another aspect of song structure you learn by DJing is how to create hooks by punching pharses into your beats.
 A phrase is a short musical or vocal hook, could be anything from a one word vocal, to a complete instrumental loop.
 This is learned by mixing tracks together.
 By learning how to do this, it will transition over to your production, effectively making your production more interesting.

 DJing Teaches You Music Theory

-The amount of records listened to while DJing is incredible.
-By hearing different records from all different genres, naturally accustoms oneself to music theory.
-If we break it down, every song has a different rhythm, scale, harmony, and timbre to name a few elements of music theory, then it is up to you as the DJ on how to mix each track according to each of the elements.
+The amount of records you listen to by DJing is incredible.
+By hearing different records from all different genres,you naturally become accustomed to music theory.
+If we break it down, every song has a different rhythm, scale, harmony, and timbre to name a few elements of music theory.
+It is up to you as the DJ, to take cues from that and apply to your mix.
 A decent DJ will know how to mix two songs together that differ strongly in music elements and create a functional track.

 DJing Gives You Musical Ideas

 Regardless of what genre of music you DJ, you are going to hear many variations of production techniques.
-By hearing different genres of music and the techniques, you will get inspiration that leads to musical ideas.
+By hearing different genres of music and techniques, you will get inspiration.
 This is essential to your growth as a producer.

 DJing Teaches You How To Layer Samples

 When you are mixing different tracks together, you are essentially layering samples together.
-The better you are a mixing two tracks together, the better you are going to be at layering samples.
-This is also how many producers have coincidentally produced tracks, simply layering tracks as they DJ.
+The better you are at mixing two tracks together, the better you are going to be at layering samples.
+This is also how some producers have accidentally produced tracks, simply by mixing and layering tracks DJing.
 If you know how to mix two tracks together, layering two samples on top of each other should come naturally.

 Production and DJing go hand in hand.
-The more practice DJing, the easier your music producing will be.
+The more practice you have DJing, the easier producing will be.
 Above are some of the ways Djing can help you become a better producer.
-I urge all producers to learn how to DJ, even if you use a downloadable software, it is worth learning this versatile art.
+I urge all producers to learn how to DJ, even if you use a downloadable software, it is well worth learning this versatile art! 🙂